-ENVIRONMENT
+2 ENVIRONMENT

 The project area is on a segment of I-40 that crosses a number of ecological zones and topological features.
 It skirts the southern side of the South Fork of the Puerco River Valley, west of the foothills of the Zuñi Mountains.
 This area is characterized by a valley bottom of alluvial flats with occasional ridges (Warren 1970:1).
-Elevation in the vicinity of the project is 2,050 m (6,780 ft).
-Piñon-juniper woodland occurs on the upper elevations to the south, with juniper scrub extending along the ridges that project into the valley.
+Elevation in the vicinity of the project is 2,050 m (6,726 feet).
+Piñon-juniper woodland can be found on the upper elevations to the south; juniper scrub extends along the ridges that project into the valley.
 Lower elevations are dominated by sage and mixed grasses.
 Soils within the valley bottom consist of fine alluvial silts and clays with channels cutting through the older alluvium.